Leaflet: information for the user

 Slovenia | ZACIVON |

-Last review date of this leaflet: January 2023.
+Date of the last revision of this leaflet: January 2023.

-Medical advice/education
+Medical Advice/Education

 Sometimes a bacterial infection does not respond to antibiotic treatment.
 One of the most common reasons for this is that the bacteria causing the infection are resistant to the antibiotic being taken.
 This means that the bacteria can survive or grow despite the antibiotic.